Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. rst-class:: bignums

   #.
 Package and ship out your item.
   #.
-Navigate to the :guilabel:`SELL` page of the market menu on the left of your Particl Desktop client.
+Navigate to the :guilabel:`SELL` page of the market menu on the left of your Particl Desktop client and click on the :guilabel:`Your Orders` tab.

+      - In the :guilabel:`FILTER` section, you can check :guilabel:`Orders requiring attention` to only see orders that requires your attention or filter them by status.
   #.
-Click on the :guilabel:`Your Orders` tab.
-  #.
-In the :guilabel:`FILTER` section, you can check :guilabel:`Orders requiring attention` to only see orders that requires your attention or filter them by status.
-  #.
-Look for any order marked as :guilabel:`PACKAGING`.
-  #.
-Click on the order's tile to expand its details and click on the :guilabel:`Mark as shipped` button.
+Look for any order marked as :guilabel:`PACKAGING` and click on the its tile to expand its details and click on the :guilabel:`Mark as shipped` button.
   #.
 You can optionally enter a tracking number or note for your buyer, or can leave that space blank if not needed.
   #.
 Click on the :guilabel:`Order shipped` button to confirm that you have shipped the item.